survivejs/webpack-book/manuscript/styling/02_separating_css.md

 T> If you are getting `Module build failed: CssSyntaxError:` or `Module build failed: Unknown word` error, make sure your `common` configuration doesn't have a CSS-related section set up.

-T> [extract-loader](https://www.npmjs.com/package/extract-loader) is a light alternative to `ExtractTextPlugin`.
-It does less, but can be enough for basic extraction needs.

 {pagebreak}

 ## Managing Styles Outside of JavaScript